CNC Turning Services

 - Horizontal CNC Lathes.
 The most commonly used machine for turning and boring.
 It has all the capabilities of a lathe, except a computer controls them.

 - Vertical CNC Lathes.
-Holds the workpiece from the bottom (instead of the side grip is horizontal) and spin it like a top.
+Holds the workpiece from the bottom on a rotating axis and performes the machining process vertically.
 Suitable for heavy materials.

 - Horizontal Turning Centres.
 CNC lathes with integrated milling and drilling capabilities in an enclosed unit.

 - Vertical Turning Centres.
-A mixture of a horizontal turning centre and a CNC mill.
+Same as a horizontal turning centre, but with a vertical spindle axis.

 While there are many more types of conventional lathes out there, the above four are the primary styles of CNC lathes.